Strategy-proof allocation with outside option: Applications

-To prove Proposition \ref{prop:HK}, HK prove the following lemma.
-In our terminology, the lemma proves that if two stable mechanisms find different matchings for a preference profile of doctors, the matchings are not upper-equivalent.
-By Theorem \ref{thm2}, it implies that any two stable and strategy-proof mechanisms must coincide.
+HK have proved the following Lemma \ref{lemma:matching:upper-equivalent}.
+In our terminology, the lemma says that if two stable mechanisms find different matchings for a preference profile of doctors, the matchings are not upper-equivalent.
+By Lemma \ref{thm2} (and Remark \ref{rmk:lemma1:formulation}), it implies that any two stable and strategy-proof/truncation-invariant mechanisms must coincide.